Shane32/GraphQL/README.md

 const pingStrategy = new CorrelatedPingStrategy(5000, 10000, 3000);
 ```

-#### Using Timeout Strategies

-You can set the default timeout strategy as follows:
+You can set the default timeout strategy within the `defaultSubscriptionOptions` configuration setting as follows:

 ```typescript
 const client = new GraphQLClient({